gorkeem/Image-Denoising-with-Multi-Column-Dilated-CNNs/README.md

 We write the code in Denoiser.ipynb notebook using Pytorch library and run it in Google Colab with GPU. each model took almost 2hrs to train.

+#Dataset
+Train and test data is in folder BSD300.
+Dataset used for the project is borrowed form Berkeley Segmentation Dataset and Benchmark(BSDS).
+We used a subsection of this dataset for our project.
+It contains two sub-directories: train and test, which consist of 200 and 100 images, respectively, of either size $321 * 481 or 481 * 321.